pakistani-women-in-computing/coding-interview-resources/google-interview-preparation.md

 # INTERVIEW PROCESS AT GOOGLE
 The interview process generally looks like below

-0. Preparation time, study & practice → you are here take max. time to prepare usually (4-8 weeks)
+0. Preparation time, study & practice → for experienced SWE (4-12 weeks), for beginners (6-12 months)
 1. Hangouts Screening Technical Interview (1-2 interview x 45 mins) - Software Engineering Position For two different programming languages probably more than 1x screening interview.
-2. Onsite Interviews (4-5 interviews x 45 mins in a Google office) 2 x for C++ and 2 x for C# (or your primary working language) Until this stage there is no team allotted and only after successful onsite we look for a team for the candidate.
+2. Onsite Interviews (4-5 interviews x 45 mins at a Google office) 2 x for C++ and 2 x for C# (or your primary working language) Until this stage there is no team allotted and only after successful onsite we look for a team for the candidate.
 3. Team Matching (~1 week)